 6. Juuzou Suzuya

 - First Anime Appearance: Tokyo Ghoul Ep.
 9 “Birdcage” (2014)

 The Commission of Counter Ghoul (CCG) would free Rei Suzuya from his imprisonment.
 Upon the recommendation of CCG agent Yukinori Shinohara, Juuzou would return to society and attend Academy Junior School.
-His years of abuse would manifest itself in bizarre behavior and violent outbursts, which concerned peers, educators and CCG agents.
+His years of ab*se would manifest themselves in bizarre behavior and violent outbursts, which concerned peers, educators, and CCG agents.
 As a CCG agent, Juuzou would achieve the rank of Special Class Ghoul Investigator and leader of the Suzuya Squad.
-His abilities would place him on a collision course with anime’s protagonist.
+His abilities would place him on a collision course with the anime’s protagonist.